dermatologist/oscar-latest-docker/README.md

-# Dockerized OSCAR EMR (Updated Oct 2019)
+# Dockerized OSCAR EMR
 OSCAR EMR is an open-source Electronic Medical Record (EMR) for the Canadian family physicians.
+This is a script to deploy master branch from OSCAR repository on a docker container.
+This pulls a fork of OSCAR at [https://github.com/E-Health/oscar.](https://github.com/E-Health/oscar) The official repository is [here.](https://bitbucket.org/oscaremr/oscar.git)

+This is an experimental application and is not for production use.

+## What's new in V3.0 (Nov 2019)
+* builder container (No local java/maven needed)
+* Database is created from repo.
+(No sql needed)

 ## Prerequisites
 * GIT